20 Facts about Senior Isolation That Will Stun You

 18. Feeling isolated?
 Take a class.

-A review of studies looking at various types of interventions on senior loneliness found that the most effective programs for combating isolation had an educational or training component: for instance, classes on health-related topics, computer training, or exercise classes.
+A review of studies looking at various types of interventions on senior loneliness found that the most effective programs for combating isolation had an educational or training component.
+For instance, classes on health-related topics, computer training, or exercise classes are all programs to combat senior loneliness.

 19. Technology can help senior isolation — but not always.

-Even though modern technology provides us with more opportunities than ever for keeping in touch, sometimes the result is that we feel lonelier than ever.
-The key to finding technological interventions that really do help, says Health Quality Ontario, is matching those interventions to the specific needs of individual seniors.
+Even though modern technology provides us with numerous ways to keep in touch, sometimes the result is that we feel lonelier than ever.
+Health Quality Ontario states that the key to finding technological interventions that really do help is to match those interventions to the specific needs of individual seniors.

-One simple strategy that does help: for seniors with hearing loss, simply providing a hearing aid can improve communication and reduce loneliness.
-Phone contact and Web-based support programs were less consistent in their effectiveness, but for some, they might provide a lifeline.
+For seniors with hearing loss, simply providing a hearing aid can improve communication and reduce loneliness.
+Phone contact and Web-based support programs were less consistent in their effectiveness, but for some, may provide a lifeline.

 20. Physical activity reduces senior isolation.

-Group exercise programs, it turns out, are a wonderfully effective way to reduce isolation and loneliness in seniors – and of course they have the added benefit of being great for physical and mental health.
-In one study, discussed by Health Quality Ontario, seniors reported greater well-being regardless of whether the activity was aerobic or lower-impact, like stretching.
+Group exercise programs are a wonderfully effective way to reduce isolation and loneliness in seniors.
+Of course, they also have the added benefit of being great for physical and mental health.
+In one study, discussed by Health Quality Ontario, seniors reported greater well-being regardless of whether the activity was aerobic or lower-impact, such as stretching.
+Even walking with a friend or a pet has shown benefits for seniors and serve as an opportunity for interactions with other pet owners.

 Senior isolation is neither inevitable nor irreversible.
-Getting the facts can help us prevent loneliness in our senior loved ones as they face the life changes of aging.
+Getting the facts can help us prevent loneliness in our senior loved ones as they adjust to the changes of aging.

 Have you or a loved one suffered from loneliness or social isolation during the aging process?
 What, in your opinion, is the most helpful intervention for reducing isolation?
 Join the discussion in the comments below.